jefmud/minimus-users/README.md

 ## Minimus Users

-A simple "users" model for the minimus framework
+Implements simple "users" model for the Minimus framework.
+Would also work with Bottle, etc. with minor reworking

 ### exposes: